HijrettBK-qa/playwright_ui_practice/README.md

 3. Clone this project
 4. Install Playwright
 5. Add the file paths in gitignore file to ignore them while commiting updates

+6. To pull the latest changes - git pull origin blame-hijrett-qa